-According to tradition, Dormition Abbey on Mount Zion stands where Mary, Christ’s mother, fell asleep and was taken, body and soul, to heaven.
+According to tradition, Dormition Abbey on Mount Zion stands where the Virgin Mary fell asleep and was taken, body and soul, to heaven.

 Note: I took the featured image from the roof of a nearby building.
-In that building, you can find Cenacle, King David’s Tomb, and Former President’s Room.
+You can find Cenacle, King David’s Tomb, and the Former President’s Room in that building.

 Mount Zion is located at the bottom of the map.
 And Dormition Abbey is in square N5, marked as #11.

 For detailed directions, check my guide to the Old City Of Jerusalem.